-Fresh bitter melon pods can be available in the markets round the seasons.
+Fresh bitter melon pods can be available in the markets around the seasons.
 When you buy them, look for fresh, bright pods that feature dark-green, without any cuts, or blemishes on their surfaces.
-Choose young, tender immature pods.
-Immature-fruits are least bitter since their bitter level increases as the pods mature.
+Choose young, tender immature fruit-pods.
+Immature fruits are least bitter since this astringent level increases as the pods mature.

-At home, fresh bitter gourd pods can be placed in plastic zip pouch and stored in vegetable compartment inside the refrigerator, where they stay afresh for up to a week.
+At home, fresh bitter gourd can be placed in a plastic zip pouch and stored in the vegetable compartment of the refrigerator, where they stay fresh for up to a week.

 Wash bitter gourds thoroughly in cold running water before cooking.
-Fresh pods as well as young leaves can be used for cooking.
-Bitterness can be reduced by marinating in salted spice mixture and drying under the sun would help reduce this bitterness.
+Fresh pods, as well as young leaves, can be used for cooking.
+Bitter taste can be reduced by marinating in salted spice mixture and drying under the sun would help reduce this bitterness.
 There are several local traditional methods to reduce bitterness like boiling in salt water for 5-10 minutes and then discarding the water or marinating in yogurt for about 30 minutes.

-Although its pith and seeds are discarded due to their higher alkaloid content, they can also be enjoyed in some Asian regions without any reservations.
+Although its pith and seeds discarded due to their higher alkaloid content, they can also be enjoyed in some Asian regions without any reservations.

 Here are some serving tips: